 Depending on the the event host/venue, you might be provided with a naked table to start your booth.
 You can accessorize your booth or location as much as you want (within the limits of the venue) depending on a few factors.
 An example of this is the co-op fairs that Northeastern University holds for companies to meet their students.
 A simple table with a wooden top is provided to each company, however the quality of the appearance from each company varies significantly.
 Similarly, the appeal between different companies also varies significantly.
 Yes, some companies have a higher budget for such events.
 Yes, some companies will attract more people simply because of their reputation.
 However, there are people who are deterred from companies they might have been previously interested in, due to their poor showing.
 On the other hand, people are also more inclined to check out other booths they were uninterested, simply because of their alluring set up.

 Back to the topic at hand, table covers make sure that regardless of the condition that your table is in, it will still look presentable.
-There are however, many types of table covers you can choose from.
+There are however, many types of table covers for trade shows you can choose from.
 First of all, most table covers are made up of polyester fabric, less common materials are cotton and vinyl.
 The polyester fabric is machine washable and flame retardant.
 Depending on the allowed set up and event size, some people opt for a simple, blank (plain) cover to throw on the table that might just be colored to match your company's color scheme or similarly, a plain cover with a runner along the center of the table's top, front and back.
 A common design for table covers is one that lays on the top of the table and covers three sides (front and 2 sides).
 Table covers that are three sided are referred to as economy, as they are cheaper than ones that cover all sides and are referred to as full.
 The most common lengths for table covers are 6ft and 8ft, although 4ft table covers are not too uncommon.
 Some common types of table covers are: